-Emotion Literacy Advocates, the idea, began in 1992 with Pamela's first book of rhythmic prose she presented to special interest groups and universities.
-In late 1994, Seattle Repertory Theatre Company's outreach and education department's (then) head, Ted Sod, learned of Pamela's idea, philosophy and methods and recruited her for a series of artist residencies in public and private schools, an adult prison and the King County Youth Detention facility.
+Emotion Literacy Advocates, the idea, emerged in 1992 through one of Pamela's theatrical monologue workshops, alongside her self-revelatory first book of rhythmic prose...presenting both to special interest groups and universities.
+In late 1994, Seattle Repertory Theatre Company's outreach and education department's (then) head, Ted Sod, learned of Pamela's ideas, philosophy and methods and recruited her for a series of artist residencies in public and private schools, an adult prison and the King County Youth Detention facility.
 Pamela's work as a generative artist telling stories in poetic, musical and theatrical form to advocate for emotion literacy found its way further into academic and social service communities in the Northwest, Canada and Mexico.
 Pamela continues to serve as a teaching artist and guest author in high schools, universities and performance venues.
 Emotion Literacy Advocates, the organization, was formed to support and expand Pamela's reach and to foster collaboration with artists, community partners and social change educators.

 Learn more about our resources...